Indicators of wavefunction (de)localization in the avoided crossing in a quadrupole cavity: Comparison of Three-Type Measures

-Let us compare the three different quantities, \textit{i.e.,} the inverse participation ratio (${I}$), the inverse of the Shannon entropy ($H_{S}^{-1}$), and the rms contrast ($C$).
-These quantities are shown in Figs.~5(a), (b), (c), respectively.
-For fair comparison, each quantity is normalized with its maximum is quoted in the caption.
-We can easily see that all of them behave in a similar way.
-That is, they are minimized at the center of avoided crossing, and are also exchanged across the center of avoided crossing.
-These results indicate that the ${H_{S}^{-1}}$ and $C$ can also be useful indicators for wavefunction (de)localization along with $I$.
-In addition, our results show that $C$ is the most sensitive measure as the difference between the maximum and minimum values of $C$ is larger than the ones of the other two quantities.
+The inverse participation ratio ${I}$, inverse of the Shannon entropy $H_{S}^{-1}$, and RMS contrast $C$, are compared.
+These quantities are shown in figures~\ref{Fig.5}(a), ~\ref{Fig.5}(b), and ~\ref{Fig.5}(c), respectively.
+For a fair comparison, we consider that all quantities must be normalised to their maximal values (See the caption in figure~\ref{Fig.5}).
+It is clearly observed that all of them behave in a similar manner.
+That is, they are minimised at the centre of the avoided crossing and are also exchanged across the centre of the avoided crossing.
+These results indicate that ${H_{S}^{-1}}$ and $C$ can also be meaningful indicators for wavefunction (de)localisation along with $I$.
+Furthermore, we observe that the difference between the maximal and minimal values of $C$ is larger than those of the other two quantities.
+Thus, we can consider that $C$ is the most sensitive measure at least in our conducted numerical study (not in general case).

-However, each quantity has its own advantage.
-The inverse participation ratio ${I}$ is well defined on real space, momentum space, or even phase space~\cite{BC19}.
-We can extend the wavefunction (de)localization to the information theory by considering ${H_{S}^{-1}}$ whereas $C$ might be useful tool for interpreting wavefunction (de)localization in the viewpoint of the image processing.
+However, each quantity has its advantages.
+The inverse participation ratio ${I}$ is well defined in the position space, momentum space, or in the total phase space~\cite{BLR19}.
+We can extend the wavefunction (de)localisation to the information theory by addressing ${H_{S}^{-1}}$, whereas $C$ may be a useful tool for interpreting the wavefunction (de)localisation in the framework of image processing tasks.
+In addition, the localisation measures in previous work~\cite{BLR19} are related to those in this paper but are different.
+Those in the work~\cite{BLR19} are defined on the phase space and are suitable for analysing the chaotic eigenfunctions whereas our measures are defined on the position space and are more suitable for analysing the effect of the mixing of wavefunctions under the avoided crossings.

+In addition, to demonstrate the general validity of our argument, we apply the three-type measures to an open elliptic billiard in ~\ref{Fig.6}.
+We notice that a similar trend is observed with the closed quadrupole billiard.
+This is not a trivial result sine the avoided crossing in ~\ref{Fig.1} comes from the nonlinear dynamical effects in a chaotic system whereas the avoided crossing in ~\ref{Fig.6} comes from the openness effects in non-Hermitian system~\cite{PMSK+18,PJ18}.